EvernodeXRPL/evernode-docs/docs/source/hosts/evernode-cli.md

 - `evernode delete <instance name>` - Remove an existing smart contract instance and cancels the lease.
 Any payments made for lost lease duration are not refunded.
     - `<instance name>` Name of the smart contract instance to be deleted.
 Use `evernode list` to find out instance name.
-- `evernode update` - Apply Evernode beta software updates.
+- `evernode update` - Apply Evernode software updates.
 You don't really need to use this as the auto-updater takes care of this.
 Requires sudo.
 - `evernode uninstall` - Uninstall and deregister from Evernode.
 Requires sudo.
 - `sashi` - Sashimono CLI for advanced operations and monitoring.
 Use `sashi -h` for help.